euc-oss/euc-samples/UAG-Samples/Rotate Keytab/README.md

 .\runsample.ps1

-Additional details on the concept and use cases to apply this script, check out this blog post on Tech Zone [Automating Keytab Rotation for Identity Bridging on VMware Unified Access Gateway](https://techzone.vmware.com/blog/automating-keytab-rotation-identity-bridging-vmware-unified-access-gateway)
+Additional details on the concept and use cases to apply this script, check out this blog post on Tech Zone [Automating Keytab Rotation for Identity Bridging on Omnissa Unified Access Gateway](https://techzone.omnissa.com/blog/automating-keytab-rotation-identity-bridging-vmware-unified-access-gateway)